chung-min/phantom_mask_bu2/response.md

 ```bash
 docker ps
 ```
-> Make sure that both containers — phantom_mask_bu2-main-phant and phantommask-sqlserver — are running.
+> Make sure that both containers — phantommask.api and phantommask-sqlserver — are running.

 ### 6. Import Data into the Database
 Make sure the .NET SDK is installed (download from https://dotnet.microsoft.com/download if needed).